Re-evaluate your Computer

 The default content of the SketchUp 8 Plugins and Tools directories

-As with any upgrade, this is a good time to reacquaint yourself with your plugin collection - especially if upgrading to SketchUp 2013.
+As with any upgrade, this is a good time to reacquaint yourself with your plugin collection - especially if upgrading to SketchUp 2013 and beyond.

 - Remove plugins you do not use.